swiftlang/swift/docs/TypeChecker.rst

   the other, the solution with the subtype earns +1.

-- If an overload set has different selected overloads in the two soluions, the overloads are compared.
+- If an overload set has different selected overloads in the two solutions, the overloads are compared.
 If the type of the overload picked in one solution is a subtype of the type of the overload picked in the other solution, then first solution earns +1.